Peterosas/ycode-frontend/README.md

+# TOTAL TIME SPENT ON THE ASSIGNMENT
+Though the assignment isn't completed base on the instruction stated below...
+I did spend about 4hrs.

+I was on a journey when I received your email, so I couldn't give the required amount of attention.

+I do hope I would be in your team to prove myself more to you.

+If you do permit me, I can still push the complete assignment here on github tomorrow by 8pm Nigeria time.

+Thank you for giving the opportunity to participate in this interview.

 # ycode front-end test
 Hi!
 Are you ready to join our team working on an innovative and exciting project?
 We are looking for a Front-end Developer (Vue 3).